durmusayuksek/durmusayuksek/README.md

 # Durmus A. Yuksek

-PhD in Sociology | Data Analyst | Data Science Trainee
+Data Analyst | PhD in Sociology

 ## Currently ...
 * 🔭  I’m currently following an online bootcamp provided by CLARUSWAY